mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/usage/index.md

 - Traffic is dropped.
 To minimize the impact, we suggest running more than one load balancer within the pool.
 - The load balancer will be relaunched on the same node (unless the node itself has failed).

-**Warning:** The number of instances of load balancers cannot be scaled down.
-This limitation will be addressed in a future Edge-LB release.
+<p class="message--warning"><strong>WARNING: </strong>The number of instances of load balancers cannot be scaled down.
+This limitation will be addressed in a future Edge-LB release.</p>

 ## Replacing a failed pod